Combinatorial Contracts: Introduction

 Babaioff et al.~\cite{BabaioffFNW12} turn to a setting in which there are multiple agents.
 They introduce the combinatorial agency model, where a principal incentivizes a \emph{team} of agents to exert costly effort on his behalf in equilibrium, and the outcome depends on the complex combinations of the efforts by the agents.
 It generalizes an earlier work by Feldman et al.~\cite{FeldmanCSS07} for a simple multi-hop routing.
-Follow-up work by Babaioff et al.~\cite{BabaioffFN09,BabaioffFN10} study the effect of mixed strategies and free riding in combinatorial agency.
+Follow-up work by Babaioff et al.~\cite{BabaioffFN09,BabaioffFN10} studies the effect of mixed strategies and free riding in combinatorial agency.
+More recently, D\"utting et al.~\cite{DuttingEFK23} have explored the multi-agent problem through a similar lens as we do here.
+Additional results for that model are shown in \cite{DeoCampoVuongEtAl24} and \cite{EzraFS24}.
 The combinatorial explosion in these papers comes from a similar source as in our paper.
 For example, if there are $k$ agents and each agent has $2$ actions, then there are $2^k$ action profiles.
 An important difference to our work is in the incentive compatibility constraint, which in these papers has to hold for each agent individually, and leads these papers to study equilibria, while in our paper there is only a single agent who will choose the best set of actions.
-Another difference is that because of the many agents perspective these papers did not make the connection to demand queries in combinatorial auctions.
-They also did not study gross substitutes or submodular principal reward functions.

-D\"utting et al.~\cite{DBLP:journals/siamcomp/DuttingRT21} consider a problem with one agent choosing one of $n$ actions.
+D\"utting et al.~\cite{DBLP:journals/siamcomp/DuttingRT21} study a combinatorial contracting problem with one agent choosing one of $n$ actions.
 There are $m$ different success events, each action causes each event to happen with a certain probability.
 As these random draws are independent, there are $2^m$ different subsets of success events that can take place, so the number of outcomes is exponential in the input size.
 This is a similar but orthogonal question to what we study in this paper, where the exponential growth comes from the number of different combinations of actions the agent can choose.

-Ho et al.~\cite{HoSV16} consider a contract design question in a repeated setting from a bandit-learning angle.
-Kleinberg and Kleinberg \cite{DBLP:conf/sigecom/KleinbergK18} and Kleinberg and Raghavan \cite{DBLP:conf/ec/KleinbergR19} consider problems that can be thought of as contract design without money.

-Guruganesh et al.~\cite{DBLP:journals/corr/abs-2010-06742} and Alon et al.~\cite{AlonEtAl21} consider settings in which screening (that is, hidden types) is combined with moral hazard (that is, hidden action).